carloocchiena/blackhat_python_book_code/README.md

 Chapter summary and titles are my own, for clarity.
 The book uses different titles and has no chapter summary.

 #### Chapter 1: Intro
 - This is an introductory chapter and it's mostly about installing Linux VM and Python.
-No code here.
+No coding here.

 #### Chapter 2: Networking basics
 - bhp_net.py